Big Data Exchange (BDx) Launches BDx Indonesia: World-Class Data Centers to Partner in Indonesia's Digital Transformation Journey

 Joint Venture Between IOH, Lintasarta and BDx to Transform Indonesia's Digital Landscape With a New Hyperscale-Focused Data Center Company

-JAKARTA, Indonesia , June 3, 2022 /CNW/ -- Following the completion of a US$300M joint venture agreement with PT Indosat Tbk (Indosat Ooredoo Hutchison or IOH) and PT Aplikanusa Lintasarta, Big Data Exchange (BDx), a leading data center solutions provider in Asia-Pacific, announces the launch of BDx Indonesia.
+JAKARTA, Indonesia, June 3, 2022 /PRNewswire/ -- Following the completion of a US$300M joint venture agreement with PT Indosat Tbk (Indosat Ooredoo Hutchison or IOH) and PT Aplikanusa Lintasarta, Big Data Exchange (BDx), a leading data center solutions provider in Asia-Pacific, announces the launch of BDx Indonesia.
 With the announcement, BDx Indonesia assumes the operations of four existing data centers in the highly sought-after locations in and around the capital city of Jakarta.

 With its best-in-class BDx global Operations, Design and Construction standards, and sustainable solutions, BDx Indonesia will modernize and expand the four operating facilities and develop new greenfield projects to enhance capacity to 70MW by 2023 and 250MW in the next five years.
 In addition, customers in Indonesia will gain access to seamless connectivity options across the entire BDx cluster encompassing facilities in China, Hong Kong and Singapore, where the company just moved its global headquarters.